solidusio/solidus_starter_frontend/README.md

 [Solidus Auth Devise](https://github.com/solidusio/solidus_auth_devise)
 is installed in your application.

-### Frontend installation

-You can copy the starter frontend files to your project:
+You can then copy the starter frontend files to your project:

 ```shell
 $ LOCATION="https://raw.githubusercontent.com/solidusio/solidus_starter_frontend/main/template.rb" bin/rails app:template
 ```

+## Considerations

-These commands will copy the frontend views, assets, routes, controllers, and specs to your project.
+The installation of Solidus Starter Frontend will copy the frontend views, assets, routes, controllers, and specs to your project.
 You can change easily anything that we created; this gives you a lot of freedom of customization.

+Note that since the Solidus Starter Frontend is a Rails application template, it doesn't have the capability to automatically update your storefront code whenever the template is updated.

 It is not possible right now to generate a new Rails app with the template, i.e. run `rails new --template=URL` since the template expects Solidus to be installed on the app.

-In addition, please note that the command will add Solidus Auth Devise frontend components to your app.
+In addition, please note that it will add Solidus Auth Devise frontend components to your app.
 At the moment, you will need to manually remove the gem and its frontend components if you don't need them.

-Finally, please note that since the starter frontend is a Rails application template, it doesn't have the capability to automatically update your storefront code whenever the template is updated.

 ## Security updates